DataDog/integrations-core/kyototycoon/README.md

 See [metadata.csv][4] for a list of metrics provided by this check.

 ### Events
-The KyotoTycoon check does not include any event at this time.
+The KyotoTycoon check does not include any events at this time.

 ### Service Checks